-- 1. From the Registry menu, select Edit Site Parameters, and then click the Registry Meds tab. - The upper right-side pane displays a list of the medications identified as being used locally at the facility, in addition to the generic medications listed in the lower right-side pane. - 2.
-From the upper right-side pane, select the drug(s) to remove, and then click the left arrow (★) to delete the drug(s) from the list. - 3.
-Click the [Save] button to save any changes... - ...or click [Cancel] to close without saving.
+- 1. From the Registry menu, select Edit Site Parameters, and then click the Registry Meds tab.

+The upper right-side pane displays a list of the medications identified as being used locally at the facility, in addition to the generic medications listed in the lower right-side pane. - 2.
+From the upper right-side pane, select the drug(s) to remove, and then click the left arrow (★) to delete the drug(s) from the list.